On the distribution of periods of holomorphic cusp forms and zeroes of period polynomials: Introduction

 \section{Introduction}

+Understanding the special values of $L$-functions is a notoriously hard problem and has deep arithmetic content due to the conjectures of Birch--Swinnerton-Dyer and Bloch--Kato.
+As a striking example of the connection between $L$-functions and arithmetics, Kolyvagin \cite{Kolyvagin88} proved that if $E/\Q$ is an elliptic curve such that the central value of the Hasse--Weil zeta function $L(E,1)$ is {\it non-zero}, then the set of rational points $E(\Q)$ is {\it finite}.\\ Periods of automorphic forms have been an indispensable tool in the study of $L$-functions since the beginning of the theory (Hecke, Rankin--Selberg, Shimura, Manin) and continue to be so to this day (\cite{Ichino08}, \cite{SakVenk17}, \cite{NelVenk18}).
+This paper is concerned with the distribution properties of automorphic periods, which in many cases are much more well-behaved and easier to handle than the values of the $L$-functions themselves (see below for a toy example of this phenomena).\\

-Let $ \mathcal{S}_k(\Gamma_0(N))$ denote the space of cusp forms of even weight $k\geq 4$ and level $N$.
-The Eichler--Shimura map defines an isomorphism between $\mathcal{S}_k(\Gamma_0(N))$ and a parabolic cohomology group introduced by Eichler, by sending a cusp form to its periods.
-In this paper we determine the asymptotic distribution of the periods of a fixed cusp form or equivalently the asymptotic joint distribution of the coefficients of period polynomials.
-We also use our methods to derive an asymptotic expression for the zeroes of the period polynomials of a fixed cusp form, supplementing recent work of Jin, Ma, Ono, and Soundararajan \cite{JiMaOnSo16}, see also \cite{DiRo18}. \\ For $k=2$ the period polynomials degenerate to constants and are known as {\it modular symbols} introduced by Birch and Manin.
-Petridis and Risager showed that modular symbols appropriately ordered are asymptotically normally distributed \cite{PeRi2}, \cite{PeRi}.
-From a cohomological point of view, the period polynomials are the natural generalization of modular symbols, but in this paper we show however that for $k\geq 4$ the coefficients of the period polynomials behave very differently from modular symbols.\\
+The {\it Eichler--Shimura map} defines an isomorphism between the space of weight $k$ holomorphic cusp forms and a parabolic cohomology group introduced by Eichler, by sending a cusp form to its periods.
+Our main result (see Theorem \ref{distN}) describes the asymptotic distribution of the periods of a fixed cusp form or equivalently the asymptotic joint distribution of the coefficients of period polynomials.
+Furthermore we use our methods to derive an asymptotic expression for the zeroes of the period polynomials of a fixed cusp form (see Theorem \ref{zeroes}), supplementing recent work of Jin, Ma, Ono, and Soundararajan \cite{JiMaOnSo16}, see also \cite{DiRo18}. \\ For $k=2$ the period polynomials degenerate to constants and are known as {\it modular symbols} introduced by Birch and Manin.
+Petridis and Risager \cite{PeRi2}, \cite{PeRi} showed that modular symbols appropriately ordered are asymptotically normally distributed.
+From a cohomological point of view, the period polynomials are the natural generalization of modular symbols, but in this paper we show however that for $k\geq 4$ the coefficients of the period polynomials behave very differently from modular symbols.